 It used to be that you had to do everything yourself if you wanted to sell something.
 You were in charge of inventory production.
 You had to open your shop in the morning, answer clients' questions, and process their purchases.

 But that's no longer the case.
 You don't even have to be present as an ecommerce store owner.
 All you have to do is design a custom website and you can keep your store open 24 hours a day, seven days a week, even when you're sleeping or traveling.
 A good step to start it is by creating your own website using a website builder.

 - Purchases made using an online storefront like Shopify or WooCommerce

 - Stripe and PayPal are two examples of online payment services.

-- Prospects, first-time customers, and engaged shoppers can all benefit from discount codes.
+- Prospects, first-time customers, and engaged shoppers can all benefit from discount codes or chase coupon codes.

 - Notifications to customers about abandoned carts

 - Suggestions for products based on previous purchases